Rogdham/pyzstd/index.rst

         In reading mode (decompression), *read_size* argument is bytes number that read from the underlying file object each time, default value is zstd's recommended value.
 If use with Network File System, increasing it may get better performance.

-        In writing modes (compression), *write_buffer_size* argument is output buffer's size, default value is zstd's recommended value.
+        In writing modes (compression), *write_size* argument is output buffer's size, default value is zstd's recommended value.
 If use with Network File System, increasing it may get better performance.

-    .. versionchanged:: 0.15.8
+    .. versionchanged:: 0.15.9
-        Add *read_size* and *write_buffer_size* arguments.
+        Add *read_size* and *write_size* arguments.

     In reading mode (decompression), these methods and statement are available: